 Solicitors in Essex & London

 Many people require legal advice either at the start or at the end of a relationship.
-Our specialist family law solicitors ranked on Legal 500 as a Tier 1 leading law firm can advise you in relation to a cohabitation agreement and/or a declaration of trust relating to a property.
+Our specialist family lawyers are ranked by Legal 500 as a Tier 1 leading law firm and includes Resolution Accredited Specialists and members of the Law Society's Family Panel.
+The team can advise you in relation to a cohabitation agreement and/or a declaration of trust relating to a property.

 Many people are unaware that cohabitees do not have the same legal rights as married couples or civil partners; this is the case however long the relationship has lasted, or whether there are children.